adgproject/adg/README.md

 The only input consists in the theory and order of interest, and the N-body character of the operators of interest.
-The main output is a LaTeX file containing the diagrams, their associated expressions and additional informations that can be compiled by ADG id needed.
+The main output is a LaTeX file containing the diagrams, their associated expressions and additional informations that can be compiled by ADG if needed.
 Other computer-readable files may be produced as well.

 ## Status